-You also find that women don’t usually get as ‘aero’ as men when riding, purely because we aren’t built that way so the racing-style road bikes aren’t as common in women’s road bikes as they are with men.
+You also find that women don’t usually get as ‘aero’ as men when riding, purely because women aren’t built that way.
+So, the racing-style road bikes aren’t as common in women’s road bikes as they are with men.

 As for men’s mountain bikes vs women’s mountain bikes, there are some noticeable differences.
-The main difference is that on a women’s mountain bike, the step-through is present, that design has held strong in the mountain bike world.
+The main difference is that on a women’s mountain bike, the step-through is present.
+The step-through design has held strong in the mountain bike world.